opencybersecurityalliance/stix-shifter/stix_shifter_modules/crowdstrike_logscale/README.md

 }
 ```

+### Connector Extension
+- As Logscale doesn't have unified data schema, separate mapping files(from_stix_map.json, to_stix_map.json) needs to be
+  created for each log source(eg: okta, aws_guardduty) that are newly added to this connector module.
+- The structure of log source data ingest into logscale should be of type JSON .
+- The Json data which has been ingested into logscale should be inserted without new line and should be inserted as raw data.
+- The mapping of list (list of values/list of dictionary) fields in from_stix_map should be mentioned with [\*] suffix.
+  Example, behaviors[\*].id.
+Here 'behaviors' is a list of dictionaries with id as attribute key inside behaviors.

 ### Recommendations

 - For connector usage, it is recommended to maintain logs from single log source per repository in Crowdstrike Logscale.
+  Example Okta logs could be stored in repository_1 and aws_guardduty logs in repository_2.
 - Make sure, there is no parsing error during ingestion of logs into Crowdstrike Logscale.

 ### Limitations